zyongye/boom-tests/README.md

 # Compile RISCV binary and run on BOOM

+The tool and instruction is borrow from the official riscv-tests [repo](https://github.com/riscv-software-src/riscv-tests).

 ## Precondition: Step up riscv toolchain
 Follow the chipyard setup guide in another repo.